Git-s-PopTeamEpic/Pop-Discussion-Repo/README.md

 # Pop-Discussion-Repo 💬
-This repository is just for general discussion and troubleshooting.
+This repository is just for general discussion and troubleshooting.💬

 1. To talk go to the "Discussions" tab.
 2. Select the category that suits your theme.